wangchning/vocabulary/Vocabulary.md

 Origin.
 From the 14th-century French *argument* meaning "statements and reasoning in support of a proposition".
 - I found his argument pretty convincing.

+### attribute
+: From Latin 'attribuere'. 'ad' means *to*, 'tribuere' means *give* or bestow'
+- The interviewer asked me what I consider to be my best attribute.
+- She attributed the A on her test to all the hard studying.

+### awash
+> When something's awash, it's doused or covered with water.
+If your canoe is awash with seawater, it's time to start bailing.
+- The movie premiere was awash with photographers and fans.
+> Awash was originally a nautical word meaning "flush with," from the 15th-century meaning of wash, "land alternately covered and exposed by the sea."
+- By then the decks forward were awash, while the stern of the vessel was pitched high in the air.

 ## B
 ### backed
 - His claims are not backed by any scientific evidence.
 - The house is backed by fields.
 - The project is being backed by a letter of credit from Lasalle Bank.

+### barbaric &emsp; /ba:'bærik/
+- Max, you should have told me about the bad situation.
+Untested experimental drugs is one thing, but three to a room?
+That's *barbaric*.

+### bachelor /BATCH-uh-lur/
+There are two criteria needed in order to be a bachelor: one is that you can't be married, and the other is that you have to be a man.
+Any people outside of these creteria are some other word.

+### broadly
+- A vector bundle is, broadly speaking, a family of vector spaces which is continuously indexed by a topological space.
+An important example is the tangent bundle of a manifold.

 ## C
 ### coarse
 Coarse can mean rough to the touch or vulgar.
 If you lick your dinner plate, or wipe your nose on your sleeve, you'd be coarse — that is, unrefined, boorish, and downright vulgar.
 - She never wears clothes made of coarse material.

+### commit
+To commit yourself to being the coolest kid on the beach means spending hours at the mall trying on trunks and flip-flops.

+From Latin 'committere' *to connect, entrust*, from 'com-+mittere' *to send*.

+- I commit my soul to God.
+- He keeps delaying his decision because he doesn't want to commit himself.

+- The contract commits the company to finishing the bridge by next fall.
+- A night after committing three errors, the Diamondbacks turned three double plays.

+- I commit this evil book to the flames.
+- I shall commit to her success.
+- It isn't their diplomatic style to commit themselves on such a delicate issue.
+- Don't commit your promises to paper if you are not certain you keep them.

+- He brooded on whether she should commit suicide.
+- I think I can come but I won't commit myself till I know for sure.
+- She didn't want to commit herself one way or the other.
+- Love is blind, and lovers cannot see the pretty follies that themselves commit.

 ### commute
 From the Latin word *commutare*, meaning "to change altogether".